 How can I apply?

 Complete the Student Art and Animation Fund application form by December 30, 2022.
-Recipients will be informed in early winter term.
+Recipients will be informed in winter term.

 You’ll need the following information in order to apply: